sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 # Ecosystem Interactions
-<>{: #ecosystem-interactions title="Ecosystem Interactions"}
 Ecosystem interactions describe the various functions between SACM components, including manager requirements, the onboarding of components, capability advertisement, administrative actions, and status updates, among others.
 The Manager component acts as the administrative "lead" for the SACM ecosystem, and must maintain records of registered components, manage capabilities, and more.

 ## Manager
 The Manager, being a specialized role in the architecture, enables the onboarding and capability management of the various SACM component roles.
 The Manager must support the set of capabilities needed to operate the SACM ecosystem.